helgoboss/helgobox/doc/user-guide.md

   decrement but the target already reached its minimum value.
 If checked, the target value will jump to its maximum value instead.
 It works analogously if there's an incoming increment and the target already reached its maximum value.
+    - If this flag is enabled for controller mappings which have a virtual target, every main mapping controlled by that virtual control element will *rotate* - even if the main mapping itself doesn't have *rotate* enabled.
 - **Make absolute:** Check this box if you want to emulate an absolute control element with a relative encoder.
   This is useful if you have configured your controller to be relative all the way (which is good!) but you want to use a control transformation EEL formula - which is not possible if you change the target with relative